 According to court documents obtained by The Blast, Michael May (aka Flourgon) sued the singer in federal court in New York.

-The suit claims the Jamaica-based songwriter, along with artist Michael May, wrote a song titled “We Run Things” back in 1988.
+The suit claims the Jamaica-based songwriter wrote a song titled “We Run Things” back in 1988.
 The song allegedly became a cultural hit and garnered significant sales and popularity both domestically and in the Caribbean region.

 May says the song contained the lyric, "We run things.
 Things no run we," while Cyrus's song has the lyric, "We run things, things don't run we."